Archdiocese of Milwaukee: 1977 to present

-In 1977, Pope Paul VI appointed Reverend Rembert Weakland, abbot primate of the Benedictine Confederation, as archbishop of Milwaukee.
+In 1977, Pope Paul VI appointed Rembert Weakland, abbot primate of the Benedictine Confederation, as archbishop of Milwaukee.
 One of Weakland's first actions was to sell the suburban home where his predecessor had lived and move to the cathedral rectory.
 Weakland gave support for the Milwaukee AIDS Project.
 Amidst abortion controversies, Weakland participated in public "listening sessions", encouraging Catholic women to share their views on the issue.

 In early 2002, Weakland submitted his resignation as archbishop to the Vatican.
 While Weakland was waiting for his resignation to be accepted, the news media in May 2002 reported that the archdiocese had paid a $450,000 settlement in 1998 to Paul Marcoux, a former seminarian.
 In 1979, Marcoux had told church authorities about his long-term relationship with Weakland.
 Weakland publicly admitted to the affair after the story broke and apologized during a church service.
-Later in May, the Vatican accepted Weakland's resignation.
+Later that month, the Vatican accepted his resignation.

 The next archbishop of Milwaukee was Auxiliary Bishop Timothy M. Dolan of St. Louis, named by John Paul II in 2001.
 Dolan took a special interest in priests and vocations, and the number of seminary enrollments rose during his tenure.
 In 2009, Dolan was appointed archbishop of New York.
 To replace Dolan, Pope Benedict XVI named Bishop Jerome E. Listecki of La Crosse in 2009.
 The archdiocese filed for Chapter 11 bankruptcy protection in January 2011 after it failed to reach a settlement with two dozen victims of sexual abuse by Catholic clergy."

-In March 2023, Listecki removed the right to hear confession and give absolution from Reverend James Connell, a retired archdiocesan priest.
+In March 2023, Listecki removed the right to hear confession and give absolution from James Connell, a retired archdiocesan priest.
 In an opinion article in USA Today, Connell had expressed support for a proposed Delaware law that would invalidate the clergy-penitent privilege in cases that involved sexual abuse.
-Listecki accused Connell of spreading false information about the sacrament of confession.

 On January 14, 2025, Jeffrey Grob, formerly an auxiliary bishop of the Archdiocese of Chicago, was installed as the new Archbishop of Milwaukee.